 Kanban originally comes from the Japanese and means “visual board” or “card”.
 It was created in the Japanese automotive industry at the end of the 1940s by Taiichi Ohno, an engineer at Toyota.
 Kanban aimed to increase efficiency in production through visible workflows and reduce any form of waste.

-Key features and advantages of Kanban
+Key features of Kanban

 One of the key features of Kanban is its flexibility.
 In contrast to other agile methods that prescribe fixed roles and time frames, Kanban adapts to the existing work process of a team.
 The work is divided into smaller tasks, which are displayed on cards and arranged on a Kanban board.
 This board is divided into different columns that represent the different stages of the work process.
 From “To do” to “In progress” to “Done”.
+Tasks are moved across the board as they're worked on until complete.

-Another advantage of Kanban is transparency.
+Another feature of Kanban is transparency.
 As the Kanban board provides a visual representation of the workflow, everyone in the team can see the status of a task and the overall progress of the project at any time.
 This transparency promotes communication and collaboration within the team and helps to identify bottlenecks at an early stage.

-In addition, Kanban enables continuous delivery.
-Instead of waiting for an entire project to be completed, teams can deliver individual tasks or features as soon as they are ready.
+With Kanban, instead of waiting for an entire project to be completed, teams can deliver individual tasks or features as soon as they are ready.
 This approach helps to create value for customers more quickly and to collect feedback that can be incorporated into the further development process.

 What is Scrum?

-The basics of Scrum
+Key features of Scrum

 A Scrum team consists of three primary roles:

-• Development Team: The Development Team is a group of three to nine developers who are responsible for doing the work that’s described and prioritized by the Product Owner.
+Development Team: The Development Team is a group of three to nine developers who are responsible for doing the work that’s described and prioritized by the Product Owner.

 The most important events in the Scrum cycle include:

-• Sprint Planning: a meeting at the beginning of each sprint where the team selects the tasks to be completed.
+Sprint planning: a meeting at the beginning of each sprint where the team selects the tasks to be completed.

-• Daily Standup: Short daily meetings to share progress and identify impediments.
+Daily standup: Short daily meetings to share progress and identify impediments.

-• Sprint Review: A meeting at the end of each sprint to present the work and gather feedback.
+Sprint review: A meeting at the end of each sprint to present the work and gather feedback.

-• Sprint Retrospective: A discussion about what went well and what could be improved to make the next sprint more efficient.
+Sprint retrospective: A discussion about what went well and what could be improved to make the next sprint more efficient.

 Key elements used in Scrum include:

-• Product Backlog: An organized list of all desired work on the product.
+Product backlog: An organized list of all desired work on the product.

-• Sprint backlog: The list of tasks that the team will work on in the current sprint.
+Sprint backlog: The list of tasks that the team will work on in the current sprint.

-• Increment: The sum of all product backlog entries completed during a sprint.
+Increment: The sum of all product backlog entries completed during a sprint.

 Kanban vs. Scrum: the differences

-• Roles and responsibilities: Scrum defines specific roles for the team (Product Owner, Scrum Master and Development Team), whereas Kanban does not prescribe fixed roles.
+Roles and responsibilities: Scrum defines specific roles for the team (Product Owner, Scrum Master and Development Team), whereas Kanban does not prescribe fixed roles.
 This means that with Kanban, responsibilities can be handled more flexibly, whereas with Scrum, each role has clear responsibilities and tasks.

-• Iteration and delivery cycles: Scrum works in defined sprints with the aim of creating a potentially deliverable product increment at the end of each sprint.
+Delivery cycles: Scrum works in defined sprints with the aim of creating a potentially deliverable product increment at the end of each sprint.
 This promotes regular evaluation of progress and rapid feedback.
 Kanban, on the other hand, focuses on continuous flow and allows for flexible adjustment of priorities and tasks, which supports continuous delivery of results, but without the fixed timeframes that Scrum imposes.

 Kanban or Scrum: choosing the right method for your team